Oky-period-tracker/periodtracker/docs/localisation/setup.md

 +export type Locale = 'en' | 'fr'
 ```

-Once you have made this change, you will get typescript errors when you try to compile, because you still need to add the translations files for this language in all the appropriate places.
+Once you have made this change, if you try to compile you will get typescript errors, these error messages will help you find places in the code that need to be updated with this new language.

 ## App translations

+Download the app translations sheet from the CMS.
+This sheet has empty column(s) where you can enter in your translations.
+Alternatively you can request a sheet which serves the same purpose but includes screenshots of the app, to give more context for the text being translated.

-Log into the CMS and go to the `/data-management` page.
-You will see a form for uploading app translations.
-Upload the app translations spreadsheet for the new language.
-This will generate and download a .ts file, which you can add to the /translations/app folder.
-Make sure the name of the file matches the language code, and that the name of the const in this file also matches the language code.
-Eg
+Once this sheet has been filled in, you can upload it on the `/data-management`.
+Doing so will generate and download a `.ts` file.
+You can then add this file to the `/packages/core/src/modules/translations/app` folder.

+Make sure the name of the file and the name of the const within it matches the language code of the new language that you are adding.
+Eg 'fr' for French.

 Filename: `fr.ts`